blin/ponish/editors-notes.md

   tables for easier scanning.
 - In lesson 3 practice 3 the original image has two spellings of "other" , separated by "/" , this is not re-produced.
+- In part 2 passage 3 two-legged A is used in "across" instead of one-legged A.
+  When using one-legged A you need to stroke forward and then back for the top of "c", which does not feel right.

 ## Comments on the original